gulopine/steel/docs/getting-started.rst

 Unlike most details of fields, though, endianness is typically the same throughout the entire file, so it doesn't make much sense to include it on each and every field.
-Instead, you can provide an :class:`Options` class inside your main class definition and include the endianness there.
-The class you'll need to instantiate is also available from the :mod:`~biwako.bin` namespace, and it's appropriately named :class:`~biwako.bin.fields.numbers.LittleEndian`.
+Instead, you can provide it as an argument to the main class definition itself.
+The functionality you'll need is controlled by a class named :class:`~biwako.bin.fields.numbers.LittleEndian`.

 ::

-  class GIF(bin.Structure):
+  class GIF(bin.Structure, endianness=bin.LittleEndian):
       tag = bin.FixedString('GIF')
       version = bin.FixedLengthString(size=3, encoding='ascii')
       width = bin.Integer(size=2, signed=False)
       height = bin.Integer(size=2, signed=False)

-      class Options:
-          endianness = bin.LittleEndian()

 And that's it!